aws-samples/aws-gateway-load-balancer-tunnel-handler/README.md

   -d         Enable debugging output.
   -x         Enable dumping the hex payload of packets being processed.

+Threading options:
+  --udpthreads NUM         Generate NUM threads for the UDP receiver.
+  --udpaffinity AFFIN      Generate threads for the UDP receiver, pinned to the cores listed.
+Takes precedence over udptreads.
+  --tunthreads NUM         Generate NUM threads for each tunnel processor.
+  --tunaffinity AFFIN      Generate threads for each tunnel processor, pinned to the cores listed.
+Takes precedence over tunthreads.

+AFFIN arguments take a comma separated list of cores or range of cores, e.g. 1-2,4,7-8.
+It is recommended to have the same number of UDP threads as tunnel processor threads, in one-arm operation.

 ---------------------------------------------------------------------------------------------------------
 Hook scripts arguments:
 These arguments are provided when gwlbtun calls the hook scripts (the -c <FILE> and/or -r <FILE> command options).